Civil - Goodwill and Community Improvement - Senior

 Lions are ordinary people from all walks of life who enjoy getting together and doing good things.
 They work on projects to improve our communities and protect the environment.
 And they enjoy friendship and fun while doing so.
 Whenever Lions club members get together, problems get smaller.
 And communities get better.

-Tea Meeting (all welcome), 6.30pm at The Barn, High Street, Picton, 1st Wednesday of the month.
+Tea Meeting (all welcome), 6.30pm at The Crown Tavern, Picton, 1st Wednesday of the month.

 Address: PO Box 240, Picton 7220